 - 70% of drunk driving accidents involve male drivers; and 21-34 year-olds account for 44% of all impaired driving accidents.

-Recovering from a car accident is even harder when you know the at-fault driver made the decision to get behind the wheel after drinking.
+Recovering from a car accident is even harder when you know the at-fault driver chose to get behind the wheel after drinking.
 If you are seriously injured in an accident caused by a drunk or impaired driver, you can sue that driver and get monetary compensation just like in any other accident case.
-Proof that the other driver was intoxicated at the time of the accident can serve as automatic evidence of negligence in the case.
+Proof that the other driver was intoxicated at the time of the car crash is powerful evidence of negligence in the case.

 Our law firm represents victims of serious motor vehicle accidents.
-Many of these claims involve victims who have been harmed or killed by intoxicated drivers.
-If you or a loved one has been injured or killed in a car accident caused by a negligent driver, contact our Maryland car accident lawyers today.Settlement Value of Drunk Driving Accident Cases
+Many of these claims our attorneys handle involve victims who have been harmed or killed by intoxicated drivers.
+If you or a loved one has been injured or killed in a car accident caused by a negligent or drunk driver, contact our Maryland car accident lawyers today.Settlement Compensation in Drunk Driving Accident Cases

 |Year / Jurisdiction||Summary||Result|